awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-finish.md

 When the stream scales up to have many shards \(because many producers are sending data\), the way to scale the processing is to add more workers\.
 You can run the workers in EC2 instances and leverage Auto Scaling groups\.

 **Leverage connectors to S3/DynamoDB/Redshift/Storm**
 As a stream is continuously processed, its output can be sent to other destinations\.
-AWS provides [connectors](https://github.com/awslabs/amazon-kinesis-connectors) to integrate Kinesis Streams with other AWS services and third\-party tools\.
+AWS provides [connectors](https://github.com/awslabs/amazon-kinesis-connectors) to integrate Kinesis Data Streams with other AWS services and third\-party tools\.

 ## Next Steps<a name="learning-kinesis-module-one-next-steps"></a>

-+ For more information about using Kinesis Streams API operations, see [Developing Amazon Kinesis Streams Producers Using the Amazon Kinesis Streams API with the AWS SDK for Java](developing-producers-with-sdk.md), [Developing Amazon Kinesis Streams Consumers Using the Amazon Kinesis Streams API with the AWS SDK for Java](developing-consumers-with-sdk.md), and [Managing Kinesis Streams Using Java](working-with-streams.md)\.
++ For more information about using Kinesis Data Streams API operations, see [Developing Amazon Kinesis Data Streams Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-producers-with-sdk.md), [Developing Amazon Kinesis Data Streams Consumers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-consumers-with-sdk.md), and [Managing Kinesis Data Streams Using Java](working-with-streams.md)\.

-+ For more information about Kinesis Client Library, see [Developing Amazon Kinesis Streams Consumers Using the Kinesis Client Library](developing-consumers-with-kcl.md)\.
++ For more information about Kinesis Client Library, see [Developing Amazon Kinesis Data Streams Consumers Using the Kinesis Client Library](developing-consumers-with-kcl.md)\.
 + For more information about how to optimize your application, see [Advanced Topics](advanced-consumers.md)\.